Trump names fossil fuel executive Chris Wright as energy secretary - Local News 8

 Trump names fossil fuel executive Chris Wright as energy secretary

-WASHINGTON (AP) — President-elect Donald Trump has selected Chris Wright, a campaign donor and fossil fuel executive, to serve as Energy secretary in a second Trump administration.
+WASHINGTON (AP) — President-elect Donald Trump has selected Chris Wright, a campaign donor and fossil fuel executive, to serve as energy secretary after his second administration begins in January.
 Wright, CEO of Denver-based Liberty Energy, is a vocal advocate of oil and gas development, including fracking, a key pillar of Trump’s quest to achieve U.S. “energy dominance” in the global market.
 He also has been one of the industry’s loudest voices against efforts to fight climate change.
 He said the climate movement around the world is “collapsing under its own weight.”
 The Energy Department is responsible for advancing energy, environmental and nuclear security of the United States.